wjayesh/coredns-healthcheck/README.md

   3) Mounting the host's `/proc` directory on the container.
 This way, we have to the network namespaces corresponding to the different pids.

-  We can use the path to the network namespace to obtain a NS object.
+  We can use the path to the network namespace to obtain an [NetNS](https://pkg.go.dev/github.com/containernetworking/plugins/pkg/ns?tab=doc#NetNS) object from the package ns.
+This object has a function `Do()` that can be used to execute functions inside other namespaces.

-  It then queries the CoreDNS pods from every namespace to check the DNS availability.
+  Thus, the binary now queries the CoreDNS pods from every namespace to check the DNS availability.

   ![Arch.
 Wf 2](https://github.com/wjayesh/coredns-healthcheck/blob/main/assets/docs/images/Arch.%20Wf%202.png)

-  If the service is unavailable from any namespace, the `etc/resolv.conf` file is then inspected to look for possible causes of failure.
+  If the service is unavailable from any namespace, then a series of checks are performed:

+  *  `etc/resolv.conf` file is inspected to check if the nameserver is the correct one (corresponding to the DNS service).

+  &nbsp;

+  Other measures are proposed but not yet implemented.
+These include:

+  * Checking if the route table has an entry for a `DefaultGateway` and if its the one corresponding to the bridge.
+  * Do virtual interfaces (veth) exist and are they connected to the bridge?
+  * Are `iptables` rules restricting connections?

 ## Prometheus Exporter